Penny (British decimal coin): Reverse designs

 Despite no official government confirmation of a switch to decimalised currency, the Royal Mint began the design process for decimal coins in 1962.
 They invited the Royal Academy, the Royal Institute of British Architects, the Faculty of the Royal Designers for Industry and the Royal College of Art to nominate artists to design the hypothetical new coins.
 British sculptor Christopher Ironside won this competition, and his design was chosen to feature on the potential decimalised currency.
 His design for the 1p coin featured a Scottish theme, with a coin depicting a thistle above a Scottish flag inside a shield and a Scottish lion inside a shield.
 However, Chancellor James Callaghan's announcement that the United Kingdom would decimalise its currency included an open competition to find the new designs.
 Over 80 artists and 900 different designs were submitted.
 Ironside entered this competition with a further, different style of designs and won.

 The reverse of the coin, which was minted from 1971 to 2008, featured a crowned portcullis with chains (an adaptation of the Badge of Henry VII which is now the Badge of the Palace of Westminster), with the numeral "1" written below the portcullis, and either NEW PENNY (1971–1981) or ONE PENNY (1982–2008) above the portcullis.

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form much of the whole shield when placed together.
 The entire shield was featured on the now-obsolete round £1 coin.
 The 1p coin depicts the left section between the first and third quarter of the shield, representing England and Northern Ireland.

 The coin's obverse remains largely unchanged, but the beading (the ring of dots around the coin's circumference), which no longer features on the coin's reverse, has also been removed from the obverse.

+In October 2023 the King Charles III one penny coin was presented; the coin design features a hazel dormouse.

 Status

-Legal tender

-1p coins are legal tender for amounts up to and including 20 pence.
-However, in the UK, "legal tender" has a very specific and narrow meaning which relates only to the repayment of debt to a creditor, not to everyday shopping or other transactions.
-Specifically, coins of particular denominations are said to be "legal tender" when a creditor must by law accept them in redemption of a debt.
-The term does not mean – as is often thought – that a shopkeeper has to accept a particular type of currency in payment.
-A shopkeeper is under no obligation to accept any specific type of payment, whether legal tender or not; conversely, they have the discretion to accept any payment type they wish.